6 Tips For Planning International Meetings

 As long as your venue is equipped with wifi, a device in airplane mode with the wireless turned on will still continue to receive app updates and push notifications as you send them.

-After you’ve pulled off a large scale global event you’ll want to take some time to yourself, and we don’t blame you!
+After you’ve pulled off a large-scale global event, you’ll probably want to take some time to yourself, and we don’t blame you!
 Take those extra days to steam your stress away in Rymättylä, Finland or soak in the impressive ocean views from Lamma Island, Hong Kong.
 But when you’re back to planning next year’s international meeting, make sure you’ve set yourself up to learn from this year.

 Nothing ever goes exactly as planned, and that’s okay.
 Meeting planners are masters of improvisation – no problem is insurmountable with a little spur-of-the-moment ingenuity.
 But take time when all is said and done for some self-evaluation.
-You can check out our self-evaluation checklist in the free Guide to Planning Professional Events (and Meetings) and also take advantage of Guidebook’s in-app survey feature to elicit feedback from your attendees.
+Take advantage of Guidebook’s in-app survey feature to elicit feedback from your attendees.
 You never know what you’ll learn or what you’ll be able to improve!

 Planning international meetings can be a daunting task, but it continues to be one that more and more planners are taking on.
 You’ve already mastered mobile tech – now let it make your meeting easier and the best that it can be.
 Get started on building your own mobile meeting app today!